RationalAsh/biorobotics-lab-nus/content/authors/kaixin-lu/_index.md

 user_groups:
 - Research Fellows
 ---
-Lu Kaixin received the B.E. and Ph.D. degrees from the School of Automation, Guangdong University of Technology, Guangzhou, China, in 2017 and 2022, respectively.
-She was a visiting student in The University of Adelaide and in National University of Singapore under the supervision of Dr. Yu Haoyong.
+Kaixin Lu received the B.E. degree in automation and Ph.D. degree in control science and engineering from Guangdong University of Technology, Guangzhou, China, in 2017 and 2022, respectively.
+She is currently a Research Fellow with the Department of Biomedical Engineering, National University of Singapore.

 Her current research interests include actuator nonlinearities, adaptive fuzzy/neural control, fixed-time control, inverse optimal control, multi-agent systems and robotics.